kgroveshok/z80-homebrew/DEV-DIARY.md

 Core Firmware Enhancements:

 * TODO Make sure to reafirm the CE SPI lines are down on boot before storage access otherwise could be bad
+* TODO EEPROM Defrag
+* TODO Put format type into one of the header bytes to allow for a new storage format
+* TODO Abstract away for the storage format

 * TODO Add stack checks and guardrails to be options on or off via hardware word bits. have a selection of off, low, mid, high levels of checks if possible.
 Have added bit set in firmware_init but the bit might be over written by other hardware settings